The Catahoula Leopard dog temperament in the field and its abilities were the focus of this dog's breeding rather than its looks.

 You need to keep him physically and mentally stimulated.
 If, as likely, he is not with you in the capacity of a working dog, you can engage him in agility and obedience training.
 Regular walks or runs (on a leash) are essential.

-The Take Charge One
+Independent Take Charge Temperament